Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 * Before you can start using webforms in Drupal you should configure it:
 Administer > Configuration > [Content Authoring] Webform settings (or <your_site>/admin/config/content/webform)
-* Uncheck any fields you donít think youíll need in any of your Webforms.
+* Uncheck any fields you don‚Äôt think you‚Äôll need in any of your Webforms.
 [Or, just leave them all checked.]

 [image]